SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - [Rebuilding Trust in Active Learning with Actionable Metrics [2021, Arxiv]](https://arxiv.org/pdf/2012.11365.pdf):
   This work states the limitations of AL in practice.
   It evaluates AL strategies under different performance metrics.

+# The consideration of the robustness

+- Towards Exploring the Limitations of Active Learning: An Empirical Study [2021]:
+  They discovered the robustness to adversarial attacks and model compressions.

 # The Considerations of More Assumptions